um-grex/grex-docs/content/english/connecting/data-transfer/_index.md

 ---

 The OpenSSH package, available on Linux, MacOS and recent versions of Windows, provides not only the command line SSH client, but two command line file transfer tools: SFTP and SCP.
 OpenSSH encrypts all the traffic and provides several authentication options.
-A useful option for SCP and SFTP is to have a key pair, with public key deposited in CCDB.
+A useful option for SCP and SFTP is to have a key pair, with the public key deposited in CCDB.

 ### SFTP
 ---